 What should I do?

-If you currently pay for permit mail postage through a Pitney Bowes account, you should not do anything at this time.
-Testing of our integration with the EPS system is complete; a Pitney Bowes financial services representative will contact you to migrate your account before the July 1 deadline.
-Once we contact you, we will send you a form authorizing Pitney Bowes to migrate your company’s permit(s) to the new platform on your behalf.
+If you currently pay for permit mail postage through a Pitney Bowes account, you will need to complete an authorization form allowing Pitney Bowes to migrate your company’s permit(s) to the new platform on your behalf.
 Once we receive the signed form, Pitney Bowes will work with the USPS to establish your account.
 There will be no disruption in your mailings.

 What does this mean for my meter?